ananyan/ananyan.github.io/_projects/2019-06_project.md

 - Develop integration and communication so the delta robot transfers the finished "pizza" to the mobile robot for delivery

 ## <u>Outcomes</u>
-The final system worked on a rough level, but unfortunately, I can't find a video of the full system or even any videos we took in the later parts of the project, so I guess I can't provide full proof of that!
-Here are videos of the robot functioning at least in parts during testing (Last GIF is 2x speed):

 <div class="row justify-content-sm-center">
     <div class="col-sm-5 mt-3 mt-md-0">
         {% include figure.html path="assets/img/PizzaRobot/pickuptopping.gif" alt = "Delta robot picks up and places a fake pepperoni" class="img-fluid" %}